 - Make Curry

 4Stir in the remaining 1/2 teaspoon ground cumin, 1/2 teaspoon coriander, and 1/4 teaspoon turmeric over the onion-ginger mixture and cook for about 20 seconds.
-Stir in the tomato paste, turn the heat down to medium-low, and cook another minute.
+Stir in 2 tablespoons of tomato paste, turn the heat down to medium-low, and cook another minute.

-5Add the yogurt, a tablespoon at a time, stirring it into the sauce before adding any more.
-Adding the cream slowly prevents it from curdling.
+5Add the yogurt: Add the yogurt, a tablespoon at a time, stirring it into the sauce before adding any more.
+Adding the yogurt slowly prevents it from curdling.

 Adam and Joanne's Tips